-Lysol was so important to Lehn & Fink that, in 1919, they bought Schülke and Mayr and Lysol Ltd. (London), the makers of Marshall’s Lysol in the United Kingdom, in 1926 .
+Lysol was so important to Lehn & Fink that they bought Schülke and Mayr and Lysol Ltd. (London) in 1919, and then the makers of Marshall’s Lysol in the United Kingdom in 1926.

 In 1919, Lehn & Fink paid US$1,000,000 to the Office of Alien Property Custodian – set up in 1917 after the United States entered the War – for the Pebeco formula, trade-mark and goodwill.
 Lehn & Fink then stopped paying royalties to Beiersdorf and this soured the relationship between the two companies.
 After a decade of litigation American courts eventually restored Pebeco to Beiersdorf but by then Pebeco’s position in the American market was even weaker.

-In 1900, a disastrous fire left the company homeless.
-A new seven-storey building was constructed on an L-shaped site bordering William and John Streets, New York and in 1901 Lehn & Fink moved there from their temporary accomodation.
+In 1901, a disastrous fire left the company homeless.
+Fortunately the company was covered by insurance.
+A new seven-storey building was constructed on an L-shaped site bordering William and John Streets, New York and, later in 1901, Lehn & Fink moved there from their temporary accomodation.

 In 1918, Lehn & Fink commissioned a six-storey addition to their factory on 85 Sedgwick Street, Brooklyn but two years later, in 1920, the company developed a new factory on a large site at 192 Bloomfield Avenue, Bloomfield, New Jersey.
 Facilities were expanded to cope with the growing business and by 1925 there were seven buildings on the site.

 As the company expanded, two American subsidiaries were created.
 In 1920, Lysol, Inc. was incorporated in the United States and then, in 1924, a second American subsidiary, Pebeco, Inc., was established.